XiongPengNUS/rsome/docs/index.md

 ```

     The DAO of ROAD:
-    ROME was not built in one day.
+    All ROADs lead to ROME, and ROME was not built in one day.
-    All ROADs lead to ROME.
     Matlab is RSOME!
-    The ROAD in Python is more than RSOME!
+ROAD in Python is more than RSOME!

     ROME: https://robustopt.com/